Meet the Team at Arnot Heffernan Slobodian Law Office

-Ms. Randi Arnot is a partner in the firm.
+Ms. Randi Arnot is a partner with the Prince Albert firm of Arnot Heffernan Slobodian Law Office.
 Randi graduated from the College of Law at the University of Saskatchewan in 1983, completed her articles in Regina, and has been in private practice in Prince Albert since 1984.
 She received her training in mediation in 1987 with CDR Assoc. of Boulder, Colorado, and advanced training in Comprehensive Family and Divorce Mediation in 1997.
 Randi obtained further training in Collaborative Law in 2003.
 She is active in Prince Albert and surrounding area as a lawyer, mediator, collaborative lawyer, and arbitrator.
-She remains a member of the International Academy of Collaborative Professionals, Conflict Resolution Saskatchewan, Collaborative Lawyers of Saskatchewan Inc. (past president) and the Prince Albert Bar Association (past president).
-Randi is one of a few lawyers in the province presently appointed to act as Counsel for the Child, representing children in child protection matters.
+She remains a member of the International Academy of Collaborative Professionals, Conflict Resolution Saskatchewan, Collaborative Professionals of Saskatchewan Inc. (past president) and the Prince Albert Bar Association (past president).
+Randi is one of a few lawyers in the province presently appointed to represent children in cases of child protection matters.

 Her community involvement includes serving as a board member of: Saskatchewan Opportunities Corporation, Representative in the Senate of the University of Regina, Prince Albert Co-Operative Health Centre, the Canadian Federation of Business and Professional Women, the National Council of Women of Canada, and the Prince Albert Economic Development Board.
 She is also a member of the International Academy of Collaborative Practitioners, the Canadian Bar Association, Family Mediation Canada, Conflict Resolution Saskatchewan, and the Prince Albert Bar Association.

-Randi has been active in the community for many years, being involved in economic development, health services, and organizations addressing social issues.
+Randi has been active in the community for many years, being involved in economic development, health services, and with organizations addressing social issues.
 Randi was honoured as a recipient of the YWCA Women of Distinction Award in 2001 for her contribution to her community and profession, particularly in the areas of separation and divorce law, and mediation.
-Randi was one of the 2016 nominees for the Pro Bono Law Services Award for her volunteer time at the Pro Bono Law clinic and her representing children in protection cases.

-Randi has published articles and presented seminars for the legal profession on a variety of topics including: current issues related to determining income in complex scenarios, preparing clients for litigation or negotiation, current family property issues, and the use of collaborative process to increase access to justice.
+Randi has been asked by the legal profession to submit written articles, and as a result has published articles and presented seminars for the legal profession on a variety of topics including: current issues related to determining income is complex scenarios, preparing clients for litigation or negotiation, current family property issues, and the use collaborative process to increase access to justice.